Lamella (structure)

-The Lamella roof (also sometimes called the Zollinger roof for its inventor, German engineer Friedrich Zollinger) is a construction type where the roof is supported by an arched network of overlapping lamellae in rhombic form.
+A lamella roof (also called a Zollinger roof for its inventor, German engineer Friedrich Zollinger) is a construction type where the roof is supported by an arched network of overlapping lamellae in rhombic form.
 It is a type of gridshell roof.

 This roof style was designed by Zollinger to satisfy urban expansion needs, where material costs made new construction cost-prohibitive, but existing buildings could not support additional stories by adding further masonry walls and high-pitch trusses.
 The vault system comprises short structural members interwoven across a curved surface in a diamond pattern.
 Lamella structures can be constructed of wood timber or lumber, concrete, or metal.
-Modern versions of this type of structure include glazed metal-framed systems referred to as "transparent shells."
+Modern versions of this type of structure include glazed metal-framed systems referred to as "transparent shells".